 Inflight entertainment and technology

-Let’s wrap up this comparison with a look at the two different entertainment options on board.
+Let’s take a look at the two different entertainment options onboard.

 Emirates’ entertainment system, ice, has won countless Skytrax awards for its best-in-the-business features and has been voted the best around for 13 consecutive years.
 And for a good reason: With 4,000 ‘channels’ of movies, TV, music, and games, in addition to podcasts, radio shows, kids’ channels, and live sports and news, Emirates’ entertainment is truly top-notch.
 Emirates also has easy-to-reach power outlets in most economy seats.
 On the standard economy seat, Emirates screens are 13.3 inches.

 Etihad has a very similar offering, with the latest movies and television shows on demand.
 However, they seem to be lacking the solid range that Emirates has on offer.
 But if you are flying and only watching the latest movies, does it really matter?
 Etihad screens are only 11.8 inches big and are slightly slanted.